Extension cord: National Electrical Code (US)

 Within the United States, Underwriters Laboratories certifies extension cords as complying with the NEC.
 Key standards are UL 817 for the entire extension cord, and UL 62 for the electrical cabling itself.
 The United States General Services Administration also maintains a standard for extension cords, J-C-1270, that references the UL standards and provides additional criteria.

 The NEC tries to reduce potential fire hazards by requiring that there be a receptacle within 6 ft of every point along the wall in residences, reducing the need for extension cords.
 However, even in houses with more receptacles than the code requires, there will sometimes be a need for extension cords.

+Cable designation and jacket materials

+Under the UL 62 standard, extension cords are marked with specific letter codes that indicate their construction and environmental resistance.
+Common designations include: